 “And day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts, praising God and having favor with all the people.
 And the Lord added to their number day by day those who were being saved.”
 Acts 2:46–47

 The moment that a man or woman places their trust in the Lord Jesus Christ, they not only enjoy the blessing of union with Christ but also become members of his body, the church (Romans 12:4-5; 1 Corinthians 12:12-27; Ephesians 3:6).
 To be a member of Fourth Presbyterian Church is to affirm your faith in Christ and to commit yourself to this local body of Christian believers.

 We are blessed to have many visitors on any given Sunday at Fourth Presbyterian Church.
 If you are a visitor, we want to warmly welcome you and let you know how delighted we are to have you joining us in worshiping God.

 If you are a regular attender of Fourth Presbyterian Church, we would invite you to consider joining this church family.
-The New Members class is offered each Fall and Spring to help you prayerfully consider whether to join our church family.
-The next New Members Class will be held Sunday mornings at 11:00 from February 24—April 7.
-Register here.
-For more information email email@example.com.
+The New Members class is offered on Sunday mornings each Fall and Spring to help you prayerfully consider whether to join our church family.
+For more information, email email@example.com.